How to Make Images in Emails Load Automatically

 While Outlook is the choice of established businesses, G Suite (formerly Google Apps for Work) is very popular among startups.

-It is important to know that Gmail uses Google’s proxy servers to download images that might be included in emails.
+It is important to know that Gmail uses Google’s proxy servers to download images that you might include in emails.
 This way, Gmail protects its users and domains against image-based security threats.
 Because of the proxy, links to images and sometimes cookies will not work.

 However, Gmail has the Image URL proxy whitelist setting.
 This setting lets you fix broken links to images by creating a list of internal URLs that’ll bypass proxy protection.
 You can also insert a set of domains or a path prefix to specify large groups of URLs.